mikitz/discord-scheduler-bot/README.md

 ## Definitions
 - MINIMUM NUMBER OF PLAYERS = The minimum number of players required in order to run a session
-- ATTENDING PLAYERS = The users who reacted to the emssage with a ✅
+- ATTENDING PLAYERS = The users who reacted to the message with a ✅
 - ABSENT PLAYERS = The users who reacted to the message with a ❌
 - GROUP SIZE = This is maximum number of players that could attend any given session
-- TIMEZONE = The timezone that you give this to this Session, which is defined on lines 20 and 21 in `main.py` by **YOU**.
+- TIMEZONE = The timezone that you give to this Session, which is defined on lines 20 and 21 in `main.py` by **YOU**.

 ## Features
 This Discord bot will